Gyula Nagy

 Gyula Nagy (7 April 1924 – 10 March 1996), also referred to as Jules Nagy, was a Hungarian football player and manager.

-Born in Szob, Nagy began his career with Vasas SC and then joined France where he played for numerous clubs.
-He had a spell of two years with Fiorentina.
-When he was still a player he began a coaching career with Metz, and also coached Bastia and FC Sète.
+Born in Szob, Nagy began his playing career with a local club in his hometown before joining Vasas SC in 1945.
+He later moved to France, where he played for several clubs, including a two-year spell with Fiorentina.
+While still an active player, he began his managerial career with Metz and later coached Bastia and FC Sète.